firezone/firezone/README.md

 # What is Firezone?

-[Firezone](https://www.firez.one/) is a Linux package to manage your WireGuard VPN through a simple web interface.
+[Firezone](https://www.firez.one/) is a Linux package to manage your WireGuard® VPN through a simple web interface.

 ![firezone-usage](https://user-images.githubusercontent.com/52545545/147392573-fe4cb936-a0a8-436f-a69b-c0a9587de58b.gif)

 ## Features

-- **Fast:** Uses WireGuard to be [3-4 times](https://wireguard.com/performance/) faster than OpenVPN.
+- **Fast:** Uses WireGuard® to be [3-4 times](https://wireguard.com/performance/) faster than OpenVPN.
 - **No dependencies:** All dependencies are bundled thanks to [Chef Omnibus](https://github.com/chef/omnibus).
 - **Simple:** Takes minutes to set up.
 Manage via a simple CLI.